 - The field might not have existed at the time of the backup

 - The field might not have been accessible to the GRAX Integration User at the time of the backup.

-Null values will appear in the Restore Preview as #N/A and will reset the any field values in the record being restored to empty.
-If this is not the intended behaviour, deselect this field before continuing.
+Null values appear in the Restore Preview as #N/A and reset any field values in the record being restored to empty.
+If this isn't the intended behaviour, deselect this field before continuing.